Sukt03/bci-coherence-score/README.md

-# Lost in Visual Translation: A VLM-Assisted Perceptual-Semantic Coherence Framework for EEG-to-Image Reconstruction
+# Lost in Visual Translation: A VLM-Assisted Perceptual-Semantic Coherence Framework for EEG-to-Image Reconstruction [IJCAI-ECAI 2026]

-**[Accepted at IJCAI-ECAI 2026]**

 This paper is from authors at Mahindra University and was accepted at the IJCAI-ECAI 2026 HBAI Workshop.